csc-training/high-level-gpu-programming/docs/05-slurm-mahti-lumi.md

 ```

-# Directory structure in CSC supercomputers
+# Directory structure for CSC supercomputers

 - All the CSC supercomputers have separate file systems
     - Files need to be explicitly copied between LUMI, Mahti and Puhti